183rd Rifle Division: Battles of Rzhev

 The positions of 29th Army were outside the scope of the final German offensive on Moscow in November, as well as the early phase of the Soviet counteroffensive.
 During December the 183rd was moved to 39th Army, still in Kalinin Front, but returned to the 29th in January 1942.

 The first Rzhev-Vyazma offensive began on January 8, based on a directive from the STAVKA of the previous day, which stated the objective "to encircle, and then capture or destroy the enemy's entire MozhayskGzhatskViaz'ma grouping".
 Kalinin Front's right wing would attack from northwest of Rzhev toward Sychyovka and Vyazma.
-Within days the forces of 29th Army were moving to encircle Rzhev from the west, reaching as close as 8km to the city by January 11.
+Within days the forces of 29th Army were moving to encircle Rzhev from the west, reaching as close as 8 km to the city by January 11.
 The STAVKA ordered General Konev that it be taken the following day, but despite reinforcements the effort fell short.
-After the war, P. O. Bystrov, a former company commander in the 183rd, recounted the fight around this date for the village of Pekhurovo, some 9km west of Rzhev.
+After the war, P. O. Bystrov, a former company commander in the 183rd, recounted the fight around this date for the village of Pekhurovo, some 9 km west of Rzhev.
 Following the first attack the company was reduced to six men remaining:

 In the morning we were given support from a battalion of ski troops, which had 15 machine guns.
 Yet once again our attack was repulsed.
 I remained with four Red Army men, but the order had to be fulfilled.
 I searched out the ski troop commander and suggested moving around the village that night and breaking into it from the rear.
 Leaving behind a covering force, that night we skirted around the village and stealthily approached some outlying buildings on the other side.
 There a German patrol spotted us and opened fire, but it was too late.
 We rushed into the street and employed our bayonets.
 Everything became jumbled.
 There was the thrust of bayonets, pistols fired, and exploding grenades...
 By dawn the company had taken a defense beyond the village.
 The Germans threw tanks against Pekhurovo.
 Our guys retreated, but that same night we drove the Germans back out of the village, though now there was nothing left of it but ashes.